2020’s “The New Normal”

 March of 2020 Lester Holt explaining that the US has passed China in Covid 19 infections and is rapidly moving across the country

 It’s hard to explain the mindset at the time everything was shutdown.
-One thing I do remember thinking is that we’d be back in school after Spring Break.
+I do remember thinking that we’d be back in school after Spring Break.
 At the worst I thought that Track season would be canceled.
 It never crossed my mind that a shutdown that had started in March would carry into the summer months and right into the next school year.
 That’s exactly what happened and not only was “in person” school in jeopardy, sports for the 2020/2021 school year was looking very grim.
 While many States across the US pressed forward and played fall athletics, California and Nevada were at a standstill.
-In August Nevada postpones all athletics until further notice.
+In August, Nevada postpones all athletics until further notice.
 The reality was starting to set in that a football season might not take place.
 A devastating thought for all of our athletes but especially our seniors.

 Anticipation for the Opening kickoff of the 2021 season was sky high.

 March 13th, 2020 the world was locked down due to Covid-19.
 Then On March 12th, 2021, exactly one year later, the Wolverines took the field in one of the most bizarre football seasons of all time.
 Though many parts of the US decided to go along with Fall sport seasons, the Western States did not follow suit.
 Both Nevada and California canceled sports until further notice.
-Most schools in these two states did not have “In person” school for most of the school year and many places no “in person” instruction at all.
+Most schools in these two states did not have “In person” school for most of the school year making it hard to justify athletic sport seasons of any kind.
 In December and January Covid cases peaked throughout the US and it looked like sports had no chance of taking place in the 2020/2021 school year.
 However, teenage depression was on the rise and getting kids involved in extracurricular activities became a priority.
 Once February hit cases started to drop and the discussion to have athletics increased.
 Eventually all the Western States, who had been keeping kids locked in their houses, started finding solutions to get kids playing sports again.
 Finally, on February 17th, Nevada gave many kids hope and announced that athletics can return.
 Sports were back!
 California would follow two days later clearing all sports to play.
 However, the return to sports came with heavy rules and guidelines.
 Football would have to perform Covid testing on a weekly bases, distancing rules, and mask mandates also remained in place.
 While we were all very excited that we’d get a chance to play, we also knew the odds were stacked against us.
 It would take just one positive Covid case to shut it all back down.
 The amount of stress and planning was about to increase exponentially but none of that mattered.
 The only thing that mattered was giving the kids a chance to get back out on the field to do what they loved and nothing was going to stop our efforts.
 Weaving through politics, restrictions, field conditions, and naysayers proved to be worthy opponents.
-The Wolverines would battle through it all and 488 days from their last game they took the field vs Union Mines.
-It was a euphoric feeling like no other.
-A feeling that only those who were immediately involved in the 3 weeks prior could truly understand.
-This is the story of the 2020 Wolverines, in what would become the “New Normal”.

 CAPTAINS